ahampriyanshu/ahampriyanshu.github.io/src/blog/expermenting-with-personal-finance/equity-markets-for-dummies-fundamental-analysis.md

 - Compare ONLY within same sector
 - Increasing trend over years = ✅ Good
 - Declining trend = ⚠️ Demand issues or poor management

+For you as an investor, very low inventory turnover can mean future write-offs and margin pressure, especially in businesses where fashion and technology change quickly.

 #### 6. Reserves & Surplus Growth